 - Empowerment: Career path choices through college or Career Technical Education ~ Resiliency & self-sufficiency ~ Self-advocacy

 The curriculum includes a variety of activities and settings, from group and individual meetings and seminars at The Friendship Club to field trips in and out of our community.
-The program will serve youth from the end of their junior year of high school through the completion of a college degree or Career Technical Education certificate.
-It will incorporate The Friendship Club’s overall core values and Program Impact Areas to stay in line with the overall vision of our organization.
+The program serves youth from the end of their junior year of high school through the completion of a college degree or Career Technical Education certificate.
+It incorporates The Friendship Club’s overall core values and Program Impact Areas to stay in line with the overall vision of our organization.

 For more information, please contact our Youth Empowerment Coordinator, Aurora Packard, at (530) 265-4311 x208 or firstname.lastname@example.org.